Design and Characterization of a Phonon-Mediated Cryogenic Particle Detector with an eV-Scale Threshold and 100 keV-Scale Dynamic Range: Detector Optimization

 \subsection{Phonon-Assisted Charge Readout}

-The main design objective of this device was to use it to read out minute ionization signals via the Neganov-Trofimov-Luke (NTL) effect~\cite{Neganov:1985, Luke:1988}.
+The detector ionization signal can be amplified by the Neganov-Trofimov-Luke (NTL) effect~\cite{Neganov:1985, Luke:1988}.
 Initial electron-hole pairs are accelerated and drifted across the crystal in an electric field, resulting in an amplified phonon signal.
-The total phonon energy, $E_{ph}$, produced by the NTL effect is related to the initial energy deposition by
+The total phonon energy, $E_{ph}$, produced by the NTL effect is related to the initial energy deposition $E_r$ by:

 where $e$ is the elementary charge, $n_{eh}$ is the number of electron-hole pairs produced, $V_{\mathrm{NTL}}$ is the bias applied across the detector and $\varepsilon_\gamma(E_r)$ is the average energy required to produce an electron-hole pair.
 While $\varepsilon_\gamma$ can be approximated by a constant 3.8~eV in silicon for high energy interactions, $\varepsilon_\gamma(E_r)$ is a function of the initial energy in the case of a few charge carriers~\cite{Koc:1957,Ramanathan:2020}.
 The signal can be amplified to the point that the detector is sensitive to a single electron-hole pair.